lexo-ch/laravel-log-monitor/README.md

 Only the production environment is monitored.
 Email notifications serve as a backup if Mattermost notifications fail.
+Mattermost HTTP requests will retry 3 times with 100ms delay and 10 second timeout.

 To enable simultaneous Mattermost and email notifications, set in .env file: